EricTalv/todo-app/README.md

 ## Description

-Make a todo app in vanilla JS and add theme switching capibilites.
+Make a todo app in vanilla JS and add theme switching capibilites and also session storage.

 ## Project status